abhishekarya1/myblog/content/post/2018-06-27-choosing-electives-2.md

 - Increasing hype and opportunities
 - Leading language for Machine Learning and Data Science
 - Best for writing small scripts
-- Django Web Framework, Flask Framework and a lot of libraries available to do different tasks
+- [Django](https://www.djangoproject.com/) Framework, [Flask](http://flask.pocoo.org/) Framework and a lot of libraries available to do different tasks

 **Disadvantages -**